sanghwapark/CJ/README.md

 **Note:**
 * Grids are available in the range 10-6 ≤ x ≤ 1 and 1.3 ≤ Q ≤ 105 GeV.
 However, the region where the PDFs are directly constrained by data is 2 x 10-5 < x < 0.9 and 1.3 < Q < 550 GeV.

+## Citations

+When using the PDFs, please refer to:
+* A. Accardi, L. T. Brady, W. Melnitchouk, J. F. Owens and N. Sato, arXiv:1602.03154, Phys.Rev.
+D93 (2016) 114017 [(Inspire link)](http://inspirehep.net/record/1420566?ln=en)

+## Bugs and other issues

+For bugs and technical issues, please use the [CJ github issue tracker](https://github.com/JeffersonLab/CJ/issues).

+For any other question, please contact Alberto Accardi at "accardi_at_jlab.org".